 - IMAP unlike POP, specifically allows multiple clients simultaneously connected to the same mailbox.

-- In POP3, you may be confused in identify unread emails but in IMAP it’s very easier to identify unread mails.
+- In POP3, you may be confused about identifying unread emails but in IMAP it’s much easier to identify unread emails.

-- All messages as well as their attachments will be downloaded into desktop PC during the ‘check new email’ process in POP3 and in IMAP the whole message will be downloaded only when it is opened for display.
+- All messages as well as their attachments will be downloaded onto a desktop PC during the ‘check new email’ process in POP3 and in IMAP the whole message will be downloaded only when it is opened for display.

-- In POP3, there is no option for creating mailboxes on server.
+- In POP3, there is no option for creating mailboxes on the server.
 There’s only one mailbox (Inbox) on the server.
 You can create mailboxes on the desktop while using POP3.
-On the other hand,with IMAP you can create multiple mailboxes on the desktop as well as on the server.
+On the other hand, with IMAP you can create multiple mailboxes on the desktop as well as on the server.

-So, I think these differences and the above given information is enough to know about POP3 and IMAP.
-I hope you have learnt what really the POP, POP3 and IMAP are.
-If still there is any problem, then our comment box welcomes you!
+So, I think these differences and the above-given information are enough to know about POP3 and IMAP.
+I hope you have learned what really POP, POP3, and IMAP are.
+If there is still any problem, then our comment box welcomes you!